maddie480/ExtendedVariantMode/ExtendedVariantMode/README-Mappers.txt

 	- RegularHiccups: the number of tenths of seconds after which a hiccup should occur (for example 15 for 1.5s), 0 to disable
 	- ChangeVariantsRandomly: 0 to disable, 1 to change vanilla variants, 2 to change extended variants, 3 for both
 	- ChangeVariantsInterval: The interval in seconds between two variant changes, or 0 to change variants on each new screen
+	- RoomLighting: the room's lighting in % divided by 10 (9 => 90%), -1 to disable
 - Revert On Leave: Set the variant back to its original value when Madeline leaves the trigger.
 - Enable: uncheck this if you want the variant to be reset to its default value, disregarding the "New Value" option.